Buffalo Nickel (1913–1938) Values and History

 Much like key dates, varieties will have lower production numbers than their common counterparts.

-What follows is a list of those pieces and what they're worth in well-circulated condition.
+What follows is a list of those pieces for the Buffalo nickel series and what they're worth in well-circulated condition.

-Chart of Buffalo Nickel Key Dates, Semi-Keys, and Varieties
+Current Prices for Buffalo Nickel Key Dates, Semi-Keys, and Varieties (Chart)

 |1913-S||Variety I, Mound||$50|